tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   it MUST abort the connection with an "illegal_parameter" alert.

-- If the length of the "encrypted_server_name" extension is inconsistent with the advertised padding length (plus AEAD expansion) the server MAY abort the connection with an "illegal_parameter" alert without attempting to decrypt.
+- If the length of the "encrypted_server_name" extension is inconsistent with the advertised cipher_suite, the server MAY abort the connection with an "illegal_parameter" alert without attempting to decrypt.

 Assuming these checks succeed, the server then computes K_sni